jzabroski/PracticalUsesForDocker/README.md

 # Practical Uses For Docker
 For Docker talk at NEMD December 2019

+# Disclaimers

+SSRS is defintely not supported in containers.
+BUT!
+It is pretty useful for your lower level test environments that you might have previously deployed on a single machine to save on licensing costs and reduce IT footprint / machines that need patching and security updates!

 # Getting Started Installing Docker on Windows

 We'll be using PowerShell Core, Docker Desktop and Docker Kinematic.